Showing 1–12 of 19 results

 "The Scent of Four Cups", a popular and affordable green tea from the Meng Ding Mountains.
 The name of the tea derives its character with a beautiful, intense sweet aroma ... which is not all, because there are four aromas hidden in the tea, which manifest themselves gradually, with each infusion one of them, which dominates the cup, comes to the fore - hence 'aroma four cups'.
 Sparkling yellow infusion sharp, slightly astringent and strong taste with an intense floral-fruity trace on the palate and with a slowly fading slightly spicy aftertaste.

 Bright green slightly twisted leaves with a rich scent.
-You can smell the authentic aroma of green teas from An Ji in the infusion - soft and sweet with bamboo or fresh green peas.
-The taste is fresh, slightly fruity sweet.
-Aftertaste expressive and long, pleasantly sweet.
+You can smell the authentic aroma of green teas from An Ji in the infusion - soft and sweet with hazelnut or fresh green peas.
+The taste is fresh, soft, delicate, with notes of hazelnuts and peas, round and sweet with a distinctive umami.
+The aftertaste is pronounced and long, pleasantly sweet.
+The tea also contains a large amount of amino acids (including L-theanine), which are beneficial to health and contribute greatly to the flavour of this tea.

 Green Tea – 绿茶 [lǜ chá]